sigurdkampevold/media_mood/index.markdown

 excerpt: Have you ever wondered whether the mood in the media differ throughout the week and across newspapers?
 We have.
 permalink: /
 intro:
-  - excerpt: "*The most important decision you take is to be in a good mood.* -- Voltaire"
+  - excerpt: '*"The most important decision you take is to be in a good mood."* -- Voltaire'
 ---

 {% include feature_row id="intro" type="center" %}